Chenyue-Guo/Content-Uderstanding/README.md

 az login
 ```

-Then selcet an available subscription from your account.
+Then select an available subscription from your account.

 ## Environment Variables